dmdouglas/modelling-hobbes/simulation.coffee.md

 We also need to define the interaction between agents.
 The initial move is dictated by the agent's strategy while subsequent moves are based on an opponents last move.

-		Agent.prototype.play =  (neighbour, last_game) ->
+		Agent::play =  (neighbour, last_game) ->
 			if last_game.length is 0 then @strategy.i else @next_move last_game

-		Agent.prototype.next_move = (last_game) ->
+		Agent::next_move = (last_game) ->
 			if last_game[1] is 1 then @strategy.c else @strategy.d

 Agents also need to update their strategy after each round.
 We will do this only after all contests in a tick have finished and scores have been calculated.
+If the agent score is the equal highest score, then no change to strategy will be made.

 		update = (agent) ->
 			neighbours = agent.space.neighbourhood(agent.x, agent.y)
 			max = neighbours.reduce (a, b) -> {score: Math.max a.score, b.score}
+			return agent if agent.score is max
 			winners = (neighbour for neighbour in neighbours when neighbour.score is max.score) agent.strategy = winners[Math.floor Math.random() * winners.length].strategy
 			agent